-In an effort to bring awareness and support to homelessness the JLF has implemented the “Community Impact Grant.”
+In an effort to bring awareness and support to homelessness, the JLF has implemented the “Community Impact Grant.”
 The JLF believes that children are our community’s most important resource and recognizes that their mental well-being is impacted by poor nutrition, lack of proper rest, overwhelming pressure in school and at home, and depression, to name only a few.
-Our objective is to help foster a healthy community environment that educates our membership, raises community awareness, and employs advocacy efforts to facilitate continual dialogue with community leaders regarding health needs of children and families in Cumberland County.
+Our objective is to help foster a healthy community environment that educates our membership, raises community awareness and employs advocacy efforts to facilitate continual dialogue with community leaders regarding the health needs of children and families in Cumberland County.

-We believe joining our more than 100 volunteers together with dedicated local community partner committed to the same goals, can bring awareness to the mental health and well-being of families in our area by:
+We believe joining our more than 100 volunteers together with dedicated local community partners committed to the same goals, can bring awareness to the mental health and well-being of families in our area by:

 - Educating membership and enhancing community awareness